nipafx/nipafx.dev/content/articles/2018-08-05-junit-5-basics.md

 ---
-title: "JUnit 5 Basics: @Test, Lifecycle, Assertions, Assumptions, And More"
+title: "JUnit 5 Basics: `@Test`, Lifecycle, Assertions, Assumptions, And More"
 tags: [java-basics, junit-5, libraries, testing]
 date: 2018-08-05
 slug: junit-5-basics
-description: "The Basics of JUnit 5: How to use @Test, @BeforeAll, @BeforeEach, @AfterEach, @AfterAll, assertions, and assumptions.
+description: "The Basics of JUnit 5: How to use `@Test`, `@BeforeAll`, `@BeforeEach`, `@AfterEach`, `@AfterAll`, assertions, and assumptions.
 How to disable, name, and tag tests."
-intro: "Get to know the basics of JUnit 5: @Test, lifecycle methods, assertions, and assumptions; how to disable, name, and tag tests; as well as previews on nesting, parameterization, and test interfaces.
+intro: "Get to know the basics of JUnit 5: `@Test`, lifecycle methods, assertions, and assumptions; how to disable, name, and tag tests; as well as previews on nesting, parameterization, and test interfaces.
 Let's write some tests!"
 searchKeywords: "JUnit 5"
+featuredImage: junit-5-basics
+repo: demo-junit-5
 ---

 After [setting JUnit 5 up](junit-5-setup), we can write some basic tests, getting to know the test lifecycle, assertions, and assumptions as well as some more advanced features like test interfaces, disabled, tagged, nested, and parameterized tests.

-### Overview

-[codefx_junit5\_series]

-[toc exclude=Overview]

 ## Philosophy

-The [new architecture](http://blog.codefx.org/design/architecture/junit-5-architecture/), which is not terribly important at this moment, is aimed at extensibility.
+The [new architecture](junit-5-architecture-jupiter), which is not terribly important at this moment, is aimed at extensibility.
 It is possible that some day very alien (at least to us run-of-the-mill Java devs) testing techniques will be possible with JUnit 5.

 But for now the basics are very similar to version 4.